terra-money/docs/docs/Tutorials/Get-started/Terra-Station-desktop.md

 1. Navigate to [Terra.money](https://www.terra.money/) in your browser.

-2. Click "Download Station Wallet" and select the option for your operating system.
+2. Click **Download Station Wallet** and select the option for your operating system.

 3. Open the downloaded file and follow the instructions.